-• The obstetrician will:

-- Review birth options/plans and book caesarean section, if appropriate. - Discuss management options if your baby is a breech presentation - Discuss the GBS swab and collect as required - Consider need for further blood test (FBE), and order it if indicated - Where indicated book caesarean section +/- anaesthetic review - Assess risk of Post-Partum Hemorrhage and document management plan in notes as required

-- Assess other risks as clinically indicated
+- The obstetrician will - Review birth options/plans and book caesarean section, if appropriate. - Discuss management options if your baby is a breech presentation - Discuss the GBS swab and collect as required - Consider need for further blood test (FBE), and order it if indicated - Where indicated book caesarean section +/- anaesthetic review - Assess risk of Post-Partum Hemorrhage and document management plan in notes as required - Assess other risks as clinically indicated

-Standard antenatal check, if indicated
+· Standard antenatal check, if indicated

-- Discuss labour, when to come to hospital and other relevant information - Discuss regular contractions 5 minutely lasting 60 seconds over 30 minutes or ruptured membranes before contact to birthing suite

-Discuss non-pharmacological methods of pain relief at home
+- Discuss labour, when to come to hospital and other relevant information - Discuss regular contractions 5 minutely lasting 60 seconds over 30 minutes or ruptured membranes before contact to birthing suite - Discuss non-pharmacological methods of pain relief at home

-Standard antenatal check
+• Standard antenatal check

-- The doctor will: - Discuss yours and baby's wellbeing and discuss the options for postdates care - book a Cardiotocograph (CTG) for 40+4 weeks in Antenatal Assessment Clinic to assess wellbeing of your baby - book CTG and Ultrasound for assessment of amniotic fluid volume (to be completed prior to the 41 week appointment in assessments)
+- The doctor will: - Offer a vaginal examination to assess the 'Bishop Score' and consider a 'stretch and sweep' to help bring on labour 'naturally'.
+A bloody show can be expected after this examination and it is normal - book a Cardiotocograph (CTG) for 40+4 weeks in Antenatal Assessment Clinic to assess wellbeing of your baby - book CTG and Ultrasound for assessment of amniotic fluid volume (to be completed prior to the 41 week appointment in assessments)